Why design flows?

 Before we start drawing screens, we design the flows people go through.
 They can be signing up, checking out in a webshop, or steps to upload photos in a social media app.

 These processes determine the path through an app’s use and what experiences it provides.
 Creating user flows or user journeys can serve as a tool for designing processes.
-As opposed to the customer journey, which analyzes the steps before and after using the product, this only examines what happens inside the actual application.
+As opposed to the customer journey, which analyzes all online and offline steps before and after using the product, user journeys only examine what happens inside the actual app.

 The customer journey strives to get a picture of the environment where users apply the product and to get assistance as to what functions are still lacking.
 User journey details its use as a map.
 Beyond creating it, we are also examining how to educate users with a good onboarding process and what flows and loops are needed to lure them back later.

 Interested in how user journeys fit in our design process?
 Click here to download our free e-book: Product Managers’ Guide to UX Design.

 When starting to map how visitors will move through an app, many people tend to draw a large spider web.
 It contains all the pages and screens, with lines connecting all the possible routes.
 This results in a huge mess that requires extra effort and guidance to be used by anyone else.
 Such an approach often makes things unnecessarily complex for yourself too.

 A User Journey represents a linear process: the process step by step through which the user achieves a specific goal.
 Each of the steps is then captured in more or less detail, always from the user’s point of view.